Articles About Astronomy (138)

 Astronomical twilight is the darkest of the twilight phases.
 How is it defined and when does it start and end?
 What are astronomical dawn and astronomical dusk?

-The Waning Gibbous Moon is an intermediate Moon phase which starts after Full Moon and lasts until half of the Moon's surface is illuminated at Third Quarter Moon.
+The Waning Gibbous Moon is an intermediate Moon phase that starts after the Full Moon and lasts until half of the Moon's face remains lit-up at Third Quarter Moon.

 What Is a Solar Eclipse?